MewsSystems/gitbook-connector-api/operations/restrictions.md

 ## Set restrictions

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.
->
->  The usage of this endpoint must be enabled per enterprise.
-Please, contact the Technical Partner Support team in order to enable this endpoint.
+Use of this operation must be enabled per enterprise.
+Please, contact the Technical Partner Support team in order to enable it.

 Adds new restrictions with the specified conditions.